Passion, Inspiration, and Real Estate?

 Inspired people are loyal, will work longer hours, will travel farther to buy, and will wait in line over night for new releases of products (Hello Apple).
-People who inspire have passion; and passion that is shared well and communicated well shared inspires.
+People who inspire have passion; and a passion that is shared l and communicated well will inspire.

 Our Market America Realty office in Naples is another great example of our transfer of passion.
 Key team leaders in our core business started the office with our Elite Brand.
 They first identified the needs of sellers, buyers, AND agents in that market and then using our core technologies opened what is sure to be a leading office in the brand.

-Lehigh Acres now has our largest office: MA Realty Network and was started in the back office of a title company subleased space and now has over 4000 square feet in a prominent location in town.
+Lehigh Acres now has our largest office AND our youngest and arguable most energetic staff: MA Realty Network and was started in the back office of a title company subleased space and now has over 4000 square feet in a prominent location in town.
 This office grew in the same way as the rest company – led by team leaders with a passion for the business.
 They now dominate the Lehigh Acres market and are breaking all records for service and customer AND agent loyalty.
 Keep in mind this office was started at what many believe was the WORST time to start a new real estate business.
 But a passion for real estate and positive attitude prevailed.
 The energy in the office is infectious – success always is.